Here's The whole story of how we got started

 It goes like this.

 Back in 1989, there were these two brothers in Duluth – wild and woolly, hippie tradesmen kinda guys, working in the construction business.
 Every day, they saw guys dragging a jumble of tools from job to job using discarded five-gallon drywall compound buckets.
 A few of the guys strung wire around the bucket to hold tools, or even used bungee cords.
 The two brothers thought, "There's got to be a better way."
-So they invented the Bucket Boss® – a ruggedly durable canvas tool organizer that fit on a drywall bucket.
+So they invented the Bucket Boss – a ruggedly durable canvas tool organizer that fit on a drywall bucket.
+Today, Bucket Boss® is a trademark of Pull’r Holding Company, LLC.

 One thing led to another, and pretty soon they came out with a little catalog called Portable Products.
 Under the heading "Job Tough, Job Smart," it offered 8 pages of products dedicated to improving and expanding on existing methods of tool storage, organization and transport.
 To save money, everything in the catalog was illustrated by a friend of the two brothers, a free spirit named Rick.
 (Who still illustrates the catalogs today, when he's not off canoeing.)
 The first outpost that could be called a headquarters was a refurbished barge on the waterfront of Lake Superior in Duluth's shipping district.